 As a gardener, there is always some point where you can’t even think about eating another spear of asparagus/cherry tomato/zucchini, and you start to give away the rest of the crop to every single person you see.
 There is even a whole holiday dedicated to sneaking extra zucchinis onto your neighbor’s porch.

 These Falafel Lettuce Wraps were born from donated produce.
 Back when I worked in an office, it was pretty common to walk into our office kitchen on any given day during summer and see a pile of tomatoes, squash, and cucumbers with a big “TAKE ME!” sign hanging over them.
 That’s Midwestern generosity for you.

 Okay, and maybe it’s a little bit of Midwestern pawning off, too.

-Standard falafel balls (or patties) are a flavored chickpea mixture that is deep-fried to a crunchy golden brown exterior, while the inside stays soft and fluffy.
+Standard falafel balls (or patties) are a flavored chickpea mixture made from dried chickpeas that have been soaked overnight then deep-fried to a crunchy golden brown exterior, while the inside stays soft and fluffy.
+It’s a Middle Eastern comfort food staple and it’s easy to see why.
 It’s pretty incredible.
-To make it simpler and easier to make at home, I bake my falafel instead of deep-frying.
+To make it simpler and easier to make at home, I use canned chickpeas and bake my falafel instead of deep-frying.
 Baking doesn’t give you the exact same texture as frying (does it ever?), but it’s a pretty close approximation.
 You get the same crispy outside and same pillowy-soft inside.